 Winner 2016: “Mrs Delaney’s Crumbling Facade” by Scott Derry.

 Winner 2015: “Sun Jelly Pastures” by Kristyna Mazur Landt

 Winner: “Portrait of the Artist’s Daughter with Clown Car” by Rachel Lyon.

 “Problems Encountered by the Armchair Sports Fanatic” by Scott Derry

 Congratulations to HM Gruendler-Schierloh for winning the 2013 South American Short Story Contest.
 At a mere 1,200 words, this story is very well-crafted.
 Here is the winning entry.

 Results from 2012:

 Congratulations to Daniel Hurren on winning this year’s South American Short Story contest.
 This is a truly original story written in the David Foster Wallace stream-of-consciousness whatever-you-want-to-call-it meandering style which we like.
-Below you see his bio and picture below.
-Thanks to the many other writers who submitted some excellent works of fictions.
-Now here is Daniel’s story.
+Here is Daniel’s story.